douglasmitsue/data-lake-security/README.md

 ![ticket_service](https://github.com/douglasmitsue/data-lake-security/blob/master/ticket-service.png)

-#item 1 - The request starts with the Kerberos KDC client.
+1. The request starts with the Kerberos KDC client.
-#item 2 - O Authentication Service(AS) returns a message to the user saying he can access, go there and look for your ticket (Access Permission).
+2. O Authentication Service(AS) returns a message to the user saying he can access, go there and look for your ticket (Access Permission).
-#item 3 - The user goes to TGS(Ticket Granting Service) and takes the ticket (security key).
+3. The user goes to TGS(Ticket Granting Service) and takes the ticket (security key).
-#item 4 - Kerberos Access.
+4. Kerberos Access.
-#item 5 - Kerberos Cliente with acess ao Kerberos service.
+5. Kerberos Cliente with acess ao Kerberos service.
-#item 6 - Data.
+6. Data.

 ## KDC(Key Distribution Center)
 It is a Kerberos server that contains an encrypted database that stores all entries pertaining to users, hosts, and services (also called principals), including domain information.